-Lawyers representing parking companies often also include questional material or threats.
+Lawyers representing parking companies often also include questionable material or threats.
 Take this letter which says that "if debt is not settled within 7 days, I am instructed to issue legal proceedings and this will be done without further notice to you".
-However, many, many people received this letter years ago and legal action has still not occurred.
-Threatening legal action when legal action is not intended is against the law.
+However, the person who received this letter four years ago has still not had legal action commenced against them.
+The ACCC Debt Collection Guidelines state that "you must not threaten legal action if the start of proceedings is not possible, not intended, or not under consideration, or you do not have instructions to start proceedings".
 You will also notice the address at the top of the letter - "209/137 Norton Street Leichhardt" is not Michael Roper's address at all.
 Michael Roper's address on the Law Society Register is "PO Box 3168 North Strathfield NSW 2137" (see the NSW Law Society Register).
 You will also note that the phone number at the top of the letter (02-8570-9297) is not Michael Roper's phone number shown on the Law Society Register.
 In fact if you ring 02-8570-9297 you do not get Michael Roper at all, rather, you get someone from Australian Recoveries and Collections (a debt collection company that was set up by Australian National Car Parks).
-This violates rule 41 of the NSW Law Society which states that legal practitioners must display their practice address on all correpondence that dipslays their letterhead.
+Rule 41 of the NSW Law Society states that legal practitioners must display their practice address on all correspondence that displays their letterhead.

 We know that a large portion of the "work" that Michael G Roper performs for Australian National Car Parks is "ghost" work.
-That is, Michael G Roper has a fake post office box which is not owned or operated by himself.
-Australian National Car Parks and/or Australian Recoveries and Collections collect the return mail at this fake post office box that is sent to Michael G Roper and they bank the cheques or process any letters.
+That is, Michael G Roper's post office box which is not owned or operated by himself.
+Australian National Car Parks and/or Australian Recoveries and Collections collect the return mail at this post office box that is sent to Michael G Roper and they bank the cheques or process any letters.
 NSW Law Society rule 41 states that a lawyer must state his practice address on their letterheads.
-There are also privacy considereations here as well, because a person from outside Mr Roper's office is seeing your mail that you sent in confidence to Michael Roper.
+There are also privacy considerations here as well, because a person from outside Mr Roper's office is seeing your mail that you sent in confidence to Michael Roper.